 It seems as though a new diet debuts every year or so, complete with menus and tips that promise a swift path to a healthier life.
 But for lonely older adults, few food plans focus on the one ingredient most miss: companionship.

-Even before the coronavirus pandemic forced the increased isolation of so many, 69 percent of lonely seniors in Canada (75 percent in the U.S.) already were not getting the right amount of at least one element of nutrition.
+- 67% of lonely older adults in Canada already are not getting the right amount of at least one element of nutrition.

 Check out the resources below to learn more about the Companionship DietSM.